Yakima SkyBox 16 Carbonite Review

-The SkyBox Carbonite is an undoubtedly good buy.
-For $529 you can expect exceptional value, especially in comparison to the more expensive boxes in this review.
-The opening/closing handle is one the best we tested, tied with the SlideLock system of our Editor's Choice Award-winning Motion XT, and its matte black finish was hands-down our favorite look.
-The only downside to the SkyBox (which holds true for the other Yakima box we tested, the ShowCase, as well) is the mounting system.
-We know that many of you only plan on mounting this box once, though, before leaving it planted on your roof for months.
-If this description fits you, we bet you'll quickly forget about the annoying twenty minutes you spent mounting it and will spend months enjoying all the great other features of its box, including the $200 you kept in your pocket.
+The SkyBox Carbonite is a good buy.
+You can expect exceptional value, especially compared to the more expensive boxes on the market.
+The opening/closing handle is one of the best we tested, and the matte black finish is one of our favorite looks.
+The main downside we found with the SkyBox is the mounting system.
+If you plan to mount the box and leave it, we bet you'll quickly forget about the annoying twenty minutes you spent mounting it and will spend months enjoying all the great other features, including the cash you saved over the premium models.

 Ease of Use

 We love the handle of the SkyBox and found it extremely easy to open and close, a key factor in its enjoyment score as we packed for a big climbing trip.
 The box came fully assembled, which we were grateful for, but we were less than impressed with its mounting system.
 Despite being familiar with the system after testing similar products, we were still left frustrated.
 The directions given with the box are difficult to understand, and we had to turn to the Yakima website for an instructional video to understand the multi-tiered approach.
 Compared to a U-bolt system, this one is significantly easier, but compared to unibody clamps, we were a little disappointed.
 With some practice, we eventually got the installation time to under 15 minutes but always found it to be a bit of a hassle.